Architecture and Design

 State Management

-Immutable Operations: Most algorithms don’t modify the network
+Immutable Operations: Most algorithms don’t modify the network.

 # These don't modify the network